facebookresearch/adaptive_teacher/README.md

 ## Results and Model Weights

+If you are urgent with the pre-trained weights, please download our interal prod_weights here at the [Link](https://drive.google.com/drive/folders/17p8oYjhmoA77_hyVZq4WLJezsUiSZhdi?usp=sharing).
+Please note that the key name in the pre-trained model is slightly different and you will need to align manually.
+Otherwise, please wait and we will try to release the local weights in the future.
 ### Real to Artistic Adaptation:
 |  Backbone  | Source set (labeled) |  Target set (unlabeled)  |       Batch size        | AP@.5   |    Model Weights      | Comment |
 | :-----: | :---------------: | :----------------: | :---------------------: | :-----: | :----------: |:-----: |